 It consists of inputs from the NAP Content Consumer containing data objects that provide a request for support describing an issue the NAP User have and to which the NAP Operator shall respond.
 The data objects are used by functionality in the Manage Traffic Functional Area.

-===========

-TODO:

-- NAP User and NAP Operator are not mentioned anywhere, they shall be created as new terminators in NAP Actors

 fnap.cp-data_&_authorisation_credentials

 Date Modified: 14.01.2025 22:46:45, GUID: {60297FF0-CD09-4e8d-8221-0B0FF35E3239}